EwanMe/anyMidi/README.md

 ## :memo: Documentation

-Doxygen documentation is built to the branch [doxygen_pages](https://github.com/EwanMe/anyMidi/tree/doxygen_pages), and can be view at [ewanme.github.io/anymidi](https://ewanme.github.io/anyMidi).
+Doxygen documentation is built to the branch [doxygen_pages](https://github.com/EwanMe/anyMidi/tree/doxygen_pages), and can be viewed at [ewanme.github.io/anymidi](https://ewanme.github.io/anyMidi).

 ## :computer: How to get the project running